smarnach/pyexiftool/docs/source/examples.rst

 Using methods provided by :py:class:`exiftool.ExifTool`

-exiftool.ExifTool provides lower level functionality for advanced use cases.
+Calling execute() or execute_json() provides raw functionality for advanced use cases.
+Use with care!